Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Respiration Sensing

-In practice, the signal $V_{sig}$ is distorted by high frequency noises which will be attenuated by the low pass filters inside the lock-in amplifier\footnote{The noise frequencies that are very close to the reference frequency ($\omega_s$) may exist in the filtered signal depending on the filter bandwidth and roll-off.
+Since the signal is distorted by high-frequency noises, noise frequencies will similarly generate sum and difference frequencies in the mixed signal, but both components will be far from the DC component of interest and, hence, will be attenuated by the low pass filter.
 Filter bandwidth can be adjusted by varying the time constant, $\tau=\frac{1}{2\pi f_c}$ of the lock-in amplifier, where $f_c$ is the 3-dB cut-off frequency of the low pass filter.
-A narrowband filter will suppress most of the noises while keeping the signal to be detected intact as a true DC component}.
-The output signal of the lock-in amplifier is collected, stored and processed for feature extraction.
-The extracted features are fed to machine learning models for breathing anomaly detection.
+A narrowband filter will suppress most of the noises while keeping the signal to be detected intact as a true DC component.